guyfreund/israeli-law-graph/README.md

 # LawGraph
 #### Generates a Graph that maps laws and their references.
+This repository is the implementation of a final project in Digital Science course taken by Guy Freund & David Ziegler from Ben-Gurion University.
+This project is in jointly guided by the Ben-Gurion University and the Israeli.
+Ministry of Justice

+The project's goal is to create a mapping of all the law's in the Israeli legalisation.
+The data being used is given by the Ministry of Justice.

 ## Database Format
 Each law is structured by an XML file in [AKN format](http://docs.oasis-open.org/legaldocml/ns/akn/3.0) contains several `ref` elements.
 Each `ref` element contains a string reference that point to a law and to a specific element nested in the law's XML file.